 You can find more information about ‘Mental Capacity and Mental Illness’ by clicking here.

 Your relative should ask healthcare staff to put a note at the front of their care plan or medical records.
 This is so that professionals know about the consent form and know what information they can share.
 You can find an example consent form by downloading the factsheet at the top of this page.

 Your relative could fill out an advance statement to explain what they would like to happen in the future if they become unwell.
 Sometimes people can lose the ability to make a decision for themselves when they are unwell.
 This is called lacking mental capacity.

 An advance statement can explain what they would like professionals to share with you or other people.

-You can find more information on advance statements in our ‘Planning your care’ factsheet.
-You can download this for free from www.rethink.org
+You can find more information on advance statements in ‘Planning your care’ by clicking here.

 What if professionals still don’t share information with me?

 You might find it difficult to get information from professionals even when your relative has given consent.
 If this happens, you should speak to the professional involved.
 You should find out their reasons for not sharing information.

 If you think the professional does not have good reasons you can make a complaint.
 You could also ask for a copy of the local policy on information sharing and confidentiality.
 You will be able to see if they have followed their policy correctly.
 If they haven’t followed their policy you could use this evidence to help you put a complaint together.